MichaelCurrin/history-report/docs/usage.md

 ### Domain report

 This is a summary report using the same source as above.
+This report should be shorter and can give you an overview of domains and possibly ideas to add to the ignore list before running the report generation again.

 Field definitions: